 "This delicious breakfast has been a favorite of mine for years," raves Sherri-Jo Capodiferro of Brightwaters, New York.
 "I like that I can assemble it the night before.
 I try to keep my mornings as simple as possible since I am a night owl and not a morning person!"

 Sit down to hot-off-the-griddle stuffed French toast and fresh blueberry sauce in as little as 30 minutes.
-The bread's toasted to a golden brown, and the delectable filling features cream cheese brightened with blueberry preserves and maple syrup.
+The bread's toasted to a golden brown, and the delectable filling features cream cheese brightened with blueberry preserves.
 The fast sauce is out of this world! —Taste of Home Test Kitchen

 I've made this brunch bake for holidays, as well as for a weekend at a friend's cabin, and I always get requests for the recipe.
 It's make-ahead convenient, reheats well and even tastes great the next day. —Becky Hicks, Forest Lake, Minnesota